asif31iqbal/ImmutableQueue/README.md

 # Immutable Queue
-## A Java way of implementing an Immutable Queue.
+## A Java way of implementing an Immutable Queue

 The idea was taken from these two articles on [Immutable Stack] and [Immutable Queue] by [Eric Lippert].
 The original articles use C# as the implementation language.
 For my implementation, I used Java.
 The immutable queue uses two immutable stacks, *backwards* and *forwards*, to keep track of the items being enQueued and deQueued, respectively.
 The summary of the data structures and algorithms is as follows.